10 Easy Steps How to Start a Freelancer's Career

 Think about your skills and abilities that you can potentially sell.
 Whether you are a writer, photographer, web designer, marketing guru, or just know foreign languages, you will probably find a freelance job.
 What kind of work brings you maximum satisfaction?
 What are your strengths?
 Make a list of everything that you think can be monetized.

 Don't write off any of your skills or abilities.
 List everything you do well, whether you've heard of whether freelancers do it or not!
-If nothing comes to mind, think about your skills that are in demand among the career.
-Maybe you are asked to help with proofreading, to fix something, or you are always asked for help in difficult life situations?
+If nothing comes to mind, think about your skills that are in demand in the career.
+Maybe you are asked to help with proofreading, to fix something, or you are always asked for help in difficult life situations.
 All this can potentially be monetized.

 Explore the Market

 While most skills can generate income, consider suggestions in your niche in advance.
 What types of work will be able to bring you a guaranteed regular income?
 What offers on the labor market will provide you with a job regardless of the season?
-Maybe your information is not relevant or dreamy?
+Maybe your information is not relevant or dreamy.
 Communicate with those who are active in the desired field now.
 Plan several sources of income, and start working with them, or at least test their effectiveness.

 Create a Plan

 Determine your desired hourly rate.
 How much do your competitors earn on average?
 Remember that after a while, you will be able to claim more for your work with more experience.